 A rise in troponin suggests concomitant myocardial injury.

-Although not a commonly requested test in paediatric medicine BNP (Brain Natriuretic Peptide) and NT-proBNP (N-terminal pro-BNP) are often raised in the setting of fulminant myocarditis with deteriorating myocardial function.
-Hopefully, you should be able to detect the signs of heart failure long before you think of ordering this blood test.
+Although not a commonly requested test in paediatric medicine BNP (Brain Natriuretic Peptide) and NT-proBNP (N-terminal pro-BNP) are often raised in fulminant myocarditis with deteriorating myocardial function.
+Hopefully, you should be able to detect heart failure signs long before you consider ordering this blood test.

-If any Paediatric Emergency Medicine provider has access to same-day cardiac MRI then let me know.
-The rest of us mere mortals might want to do something else – a chest x-ray or bedside echocardiogram perhaps?
+Let me know if any Paediatric Emergency Medicine provider has access to same-day cardiac MRI.
+The rest of us mere mortals might want to do something else – a chest x-ray or bedside echocardiogram, perhaps?

 The latest NSW safety notice recommends a chest x-ray as one of the initial investigations for a young person presenting with symptoms of pericarditis or myocarditis.
-However, chest x-rays are usually normal.
-It takes a moderate to large-sized pericardial effusion to manifest as an increased cardiothoracic ratio.
+However, chest X-rays are usually normal.
+A moderate to large-sized pericardial effusion can manifest as an increased cardiothoracic ratio.

 It is probably more useful to help rule out alternative causes of chest pain.

-If chest radiographs are not overly sensitive for potential peri/myocarditis then perhaps it is time to wield the trusty ultrasound probe.
-The following changes have been reported but it is important to note that normal ventricular function does not rule out myocarditis:
+If chest radiographs are not overly sensitive for potential peri/myocarditis, it may be time to wield the trusty ultrasound probe.
+The following changes have been reported, but it is important to note that normal ventricular function does not rule out myocarditis: